-At a minimum, researcher must document:
+At a minimum, researcher must document the following (with the level of granularity to be agreed with the client):

-- the name of the organization that funded the research, the organization that conducted it, and any subcontractors used; - the research objectives; - definition of the target population; - the data sources used and why; - a list of the data items included and their source, or, if imputed, the method used; - methods of statistical analysis, where applicable; - where data was combined from multiple sources, the techniques used and how their accuracy was assessed; - where appropriate, methods used to edit or clean the data; - an assessment of the level of missingness in the data; and - the frequency and process for evaluating the reliability, accuracy, and validity of the analysis.
+- the name of the organisation that funded the research, the organisation that conducted it, and any subcontractors used; - the research objectives; - the definition of the target population; - the universe of data sources used and why they were selected; - documentation to demonstrate provenance and permission to use the data; - a description of the data items included and their source where possible, or, if imputed, the method used; - methods of statistical analysis, where applicable; - where data was combined from multiple sources, a summary of the techniques used and how their accuracy was assessed; - where appropriate, methods used to edit or clean the data; - an assessment of the level of omissions in the data; and - the frequency and process for evaluating the reliability, accuracy, and validity of the analysis.

-Researchers also should consider the following::
+Researchers also should consider the following:

-- identify, assess, and address the risks associated with any complexities and nature of the research undertaken; - include a statement of substantive limitations affecting the validity of findings. - identify the needs and expectations of interested parties, and assure them that their requirements are considered (e.g., clients, communities, regulators); - provide clarity, transparency, identification, and traceability to enable audit and replication; and - carefully document any methods that are known or suspected to produce bias.
+- identifying, assessing, and addressing the risks associated with any complexities and the nature of the research undertaken; - including a statement of substantive limitations affecting the validity of findings; - identifying the needs and expectations of interested parties, and assuring them that their requirements are considered (e.g., clients, communities, regulators); - providing clarity, transparency, identification, and traceability to enable audit and replication; and - documenting any methods that are known or suspected to produce bias.